FrameworkComputer/linux-docs/Manjaro13thgen.md

 ### Append the following to the GRUB_CMDLINE_LINUX_DEFAULT="quiet splash section.
 If encrypted, make sure you place this correctly or use the copy/paste command above instead.

+This is an ACPI parameter that helps ensure compatibility by disabling ACPI support for NVMe.
+Advanced Linux users: You're welcome to remove it if you feel it's not needed for any reason and sudo update-grub.

 ``
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nvme.noacpi=1"
 ``